tnebooks/10th-science/content.en/docs/breeding-and-biotechnology/_index.md

 - **Tissue plasminogen activator** is used to dissolve blood clots and prevent heart attack.
 - Development of **vaccines** against various diseases like Hepatitis B and rabies.

-> Eli Lilly and Company, United States, in 1979 first started commercial production of human insulin by using rDNA technology.
+> **Do You Know** Eli Lilly and Company, United States, in 1979 first started commercial production of human insulin by using rDNA technology.

 ### Gene Therapy